Tongji-KGLLM/Tongji-KGLLM.github.io/index.md

 ---
 layout: home
-title: Welcome to Tongji-KGLLM Lab
+title: Knowledge Computing Lab of Tongji University
 ---

 The Knowledge Graph and Large Language Model Lab at Tongji University is dedicated to cutting-edge research in artificial intelligence and natural language processing.
 Our focus areas include knowledge graph construction, large-scale language model development, and their applications across various domains.